ramapriyan912001/tp/docs/UserGuide.md

 Format: `contacts`

 #### 3.1.2.
-Adding a person: `addcontact`
+Adding a contact: `addcontact`

-Adds a person to AWE.
+Adds a contact to AWE.

 Format: `addcontact n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

+* Duplicate contacts cannot be added into AWE
+* Contacts are duplicate if they have the same name

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A contact can have any number of tags (including 0)
 </div>

 Examples:
 * `addcontact n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `addcontact n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

 #### 3.1.3.
-Editing a person : `editcontact`
+Editing a contact : `editcontact`

-Edits an existing person in AWE.
+Edits an existing contact in AWE.

 Format: `editcontact INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed contact list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the contact’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `editcontact 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `editcontact 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
-*  `editcontact 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `editcontact 2 n/Betsy Crower t/` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.

 #### 3.1.4.
-Deleting a person : `deletecontact`
+Deleting a contact : `deletecontact`

-Deletes the specified person from AWE.
+Deletes the specified contact from AWE.

 Format: `deletecontact INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `contacts` to display a list of all contacts, followed by `deletecontact 2` deletes the 2nd person in AWE.
+* `contacts` to display a list of all contacts, followed by `deletecontact 2` deletes the 2nd contact in AWE.
-* `findcontacts Betsy` to find all contacts with the name Betsy, followed by `deletecontact 1` deletes the 1st person in the results of the `findcontacts` command.
+* `findcontacts Betsy` to find all contacts with the name Betsy, followed by `deletecontact 1` deletes the 1st contact in the results of the `findcontacts` command.

 #### 3.1.5.
-Locating a person by name: `findcontacts`
+Locating a contact by name: `findcontacts`

-Finds persons whose names contain any of the given keywords.
+Finds contacts whose names contain any of the given keywords.

 Format: `findcontacts KEYWORD [MORE_KEYWORDS]`